implydata/druid-datagenerator/docs/config.md

 ## Generator types

 The data generator operates in one of two modes.
+Select which mode to use by setting the top-level `type` field in your generator configuration.

 * [`generator`](#generator) (default), useful for synthetic event generation.
 * [`replay`](#replay), useful for both synthetic and trace-based event generation.

-The `type` of the generator to use is given in the top level `type` field in the generator configuration.

 ### `generator`